LazaUK/AIFoundry-NemoClaw-AKS/README.md

 > `UNDICI-EHPA` warnings from openclaw are harmless — Node.js experimental HTTP proxy agent.
 Safe to ignore.

 ### 4.3 Open the Interactive TUI
-Alternatively, you can interact with your agent through Terminal User Interface (TUI).
+Alternatively, you can interact with your agent through Text User Interface (TUI).
 Launch it with the following command

 ``` bash
 openclaw tui